Calculable/20-Minuten-comment-fetcher/README.md

 The Application uses the RSS feed and the unofficial API from 20 Minuten to fetch the articles and comments.
 The comments are converted into a custom data structure and then stored in a database.

+This code is part of [my bachelor thesis](https://www.jan-huber.ch/bachelorarbeit) which was created together with Abinas Kuganathan and Joel Hirzel.

 ## Spring Scheduler

 Spring Scheduler is used to automatically start the import every 4 hours (see class RSSFeedsImporter):